-If you're incarcerated, you can't enroll in a plan through Nevada Health Link.
-But you can after you're released.
+You may not enroll in a health plan through Nevada Health Link if you are currently incarcerated, but you may do so after you are released.
 For purposes of Nevada Health Link, "incarcerated" means serving a term in prison or jail.

 Incarceration doesn't include being on probation, parole, or home confinement.